-In Part 5 of Write Your Family Story we’re talking about tension, the ebb and flow of suspense in a novel that keeps readers turning pages to the end.
+The ebb and flow of suspense in a novel is what keeps readers turning pages to the end.
 Tension is a must in a story.
 How do you create it and keep it going?

 See the ebb and flow of tension?
 It not clear until the end whether Will can ever achieve his lifelong ambition.

 Tension in the setting

 Your setting can mirror your character’s emotional state as another tension creator.
 Early in Giddyap Tin Lizzie, Will milks cows and ponders his future, shortly after the tragedy that determines his fate has occurred nearby.